-- FCS_COP.1.1(4)Refinement: The TSF shall perform key masking in accordance with a specified cryptographic algorithm [selection: XOR; AES used in ECB mode; AES Key Wrap; AES Key Wrap with Padding] and the cryptographic key size [selection: 128 bits, 256 bits] that meet the following: [selection: "None" for XOR; "FIPS PUB 197, Advanced Encryption Standard (AES) and NIST SP 800-38A" for AES used in ECB mode; NIST SP 800-38F for Key Wrap]. - Application Note: In the first selection, the ST author chooses the method by which the KEK is used to mask the DEK: either XORing the KEK and the DEK, using AES in ECB mode, or using one of the two AES-based Key Wrap methods specified in NIST SP 800-38F.
+FCS_COP.1.1(4)Refinement: The TSF shall perform key masking in accordance with a specified cryptographic algorithm [selection: XOR; AES used in ECB mode; AES used in CCM mode; AES Key Wrap; AES Key Wrap with Padding] and the cryptographic key size [selection: 128 bits, 256 bits] that meet the following: [selection: "None" for XOR; FIPS PUB 197, Advanced Encryption Standard (AES) for AES and NIST SP 800-38A for ECB mode and NIST SP 800-38C for CCM mode; NIST SP 800-38F for Key Wrap].

+Application Note: In the first selection, the ST author chooses the method by which the KEK is used to mask the DEK: either XORing the KEK and the DEK, using AES in ECB mode, using AES in CCM mode, or using one of the two AES-based Key Wrap methods specified in NIST SP 800-38F.
 Based on this selection, the last selection should be used to select the appropriate reference ("none" is used of XOR).
 The second selection should be made to reflect the size of the KEK.